Give2Peer/g2p-client-android/README.md

 2.0.0
 -----

-A version with exhaustive hardware support.
+A version with a more limited hardware support, since API 21.
+This version will leverage the full power of Material design.

-- [ ] Design a prettier launcher icon.
+- [ ] Design a launcher icon.

 1.0.0
 -----

-A version for everybody.
+A version for everybody, working under API 10.

 - [ ] Action points.
 - [ ] Experience points.
 - [ ] Propose deletion of items submitted by someone else.

 0.4.0